You are here:

 St John's Meads Church of England (CofE) Primary School

-St John’s Meads Church of England (CofE) Primary School in East Sussex has adopted a system that takes the end-of-year expectations for each year group and divides them into five judgements:
+St John’s Meads Church of England (CofE) Primary School in East Sussex has adopted a system that takes the end-of-year expectations for each year group and divides them into 5 judgements.

-A separate document shows how the assessment system measures progress in points based on the five judgements.
+The school's website outlines how targets are set and how parents are kept up-to-date on their child's progress.
+A separate document entitled 'Partnership assessment system' also shows how the assessment system measures progress in points based on the 5 judgements.

 We visited West London Free School in Hammersmith and Fulham, and spoke to headteacher Hywel Jones and assistant headteacher Wade Nottingham about the school’s approach to assessment.